uswong/homebridge-myplace/README.md

         </p>

    In <B>Device Settings</B> area, fill out the `Name`, `IP Address` and `PORT used` fields (default PORT is `2025` for most users, Fujitsu anywAIR users set this to `10211` ) and check/uncheck the checkboxes for `Include extra timers` and `Enable detailed debug log`, then click `SAVE`.
 This is to save your system parameters.
 Click `CLOSE` if a pop up urging you to `RESTART HOMEBRIDGE`.

-   *Please use only alphanumeric, space, and apostrophe characters for `Name`.*

    Go back to `Plugin Config` again and press the `CREATE CONFIGURATION` button to create the required configuration file.

-On a sucess, click `CHECK CONFIGURATION`to check the configuration file just created is in order.
+   On a sucess, you may click `CHECK CONFIGURATION`to check the configuration file just created is in order.
 On a success it will say `Passed`; if something is incorrect, an error message will pop up telling you what needs to be fixed.

-Otherwise, click `SAVE` then restart Homebridge.
+   Otherwise, click `SAVE` then `RESTART HOMEBRIDGE`.

    **HOOBS** users who do not have access to Homebridge UI (for now!) will have to run the Config Creator on a terminal:
    ```shell